Nuno23C/PF/README.md

 # PF
-Some resolutions may not be entirely correct
+Some resolutions may not be entirely correct!